gboehl/emcwrap/README.rst

     sampler.run_mcmc(initchain, int(niter), progress=True)

 The following code creates the figure above, which is a plot of the marginal distribution along the first dimension (remember that this actually is a 35-dimensional distribution).
-For plotting, this tutorial assumes ``grgrlib`` to be installed (just run ``pip install grgrlib``).
+For plotting, this tutorial assumes ``grgrlib`` to be installed (just run ``pip install grgrlib`` in terminal/prompt).

 .. code-block:: python